Child safety on Roblox: Anti-pedophile activism

 In August 2025, Roblox Corporation issued a cease-and-desist letter to Schlep, a YouTuber prominent for conducting sting operations against alleged online predators via the platform, which has resulted in multiple arrests.
 Roblox Corporation's letter stated that the activities of Schlep and other vigilante streamers were a violation of the platform's terms of service and created an unsafe environment for users.
 Concurrent with the legal notice, Roblox terminated all accounts associated with Schlep and his group, and IP-banned him from the platform.
 This has also prompted multiple Roblox-affiliated content creators of the Roblox Video Stars Program to leave the platform as protest.
 Following the controversy, Roblox Corporation's stock price fell by over 10%.
 The company's actions were met with major backlash from many online communities who viewed Schlep's actions as necessary for community policing.
 The situation escalated significantly days later and included calls for the CEO to resign and a petition by U.S. representative Ro Khanna.
 On August 15, Schlep said that he aims to counter-sue Roblox and that he had hired lawyers to fight its accusations.

 American television journalist Chris Hansen, known for the television show To Catch a Predator, said in August 2025 that he was producing a documentary film about the state of child safety on the Roblox platform, and that he had interviewed law enforcement, abuse victims, and Schlep for the project.
+The documentary, Dangerous Games: Investigating Roblox — A Chris Hansen Special, was released on February 27, 2026, and is available exclusively on the subscription streaming platform TruBlu.